 W&M has developed a Healthy Together module within the William & Mary Mobile app that allows students, faculty and staff to check whether they have developed symptoms of COVID-19 and to evaluate whether their daily behaviors reflect their commitment to the community’s health.
-The team is expanding the module to include real-time information about current occupancy of campus spaces, including dining halls and Swem Library; a connection to check your COVID-19 test results; the capacity to implement individual evacuation plans; a link to Virginia’s anonymous COVID-19 exposure notification app, COVIDWISE; and additional health and safety information.
+The module also includes real-time information about current occupancy of campus spaces, including dining halls and Swem Library; a connection to check your COVID-19 test results; the capacity to implement individual evacuation plans; a link to Virginia’s anonymous COVID-19 exposure notification app, COVIDWISE; and additional health and safety information.

-Symptomatic students may be tested and treated through the Student Health Center.
+Symptomatic students are tested and treated through the Student Health Center.
 At-will COVID-19 testing will be offered to students and employees as they leave at semester's end.

 All students were required to test for COVID-19 before the fall semester.
 Students received a self-administered, mail-in test kit prior to coming to campus, and mailed it back to the lab along with the required consent form to get test results before they are due to arrive on campus.
 Community members who test positive for COVID-19 must self-isolate at home or off campus until they have a confirmed negative test.
 Students who test positive were mailed a retest approximately 10 days after the initial positive result.

-Prevalence testing (initial sampling of 5% of the student body and 2% of the employee/contractor population) is occurring at least every two weeks.
+Prevalence testing (initial sampling of 5% of the student body and 2% of the employee/contractor population) is occurring weekly.
 Testing frequency and population percentages are evolving based on campus trends and available testing methods.

 Students who experience symptoms over the course of the semester should make an appointment with the Student Health Center for a clinical assessment and testing if necessary.
 The Student Health Center will provide instructions on necessary next steps.
 Please visit the resource page if you're feeling ill and suspect COVID-19.

-William & Mary employees will have access to voluntary, at-will testing through the VCUHS for a $15 out-of-pocket copayment, with the university covering the balance.
-This is in addition to physician-ordered tests, which are covered under W&M’s medical plans.
+William & Mary employees have access to free voluntary, at-will testing through the VCU Health Clinic in Williamsburg, in addition to physician-ordered tests, which are covered under W&M’s medical plans.